-If you want your family or friends to stay or visit you while you are studying at Bath, email student immigration at firstname.lastname@example.org.
+If you want your family or friends to stay or visit you while you are studying at Bath, email student immigration.
 One of our advisors will help you to find out:

-- if you are a dependant, or if any of your family or friends should be classed as dependants
+- if you are a dependent, or if any of your family or friends should be classed as dependents

 - which visa types your family and friends need, and how to apply

 - what evidence you or your family need to provide in the application

 The University also provides information about the support available for family members of international students.

 Bringing your family to live with you in the UK (Dependent visa)

 If you are a full-time Student visa holder, you can have family with you in the UK as a dependent if:

 - you are government sponsored and your course is longer than six months